9: Biohydrogen - An Introduction

 \end{equation}

 We have just discussed fermentation processes within living microalgae cells.
 Now, let's consider fermentation processes using nonliving biomass feedstocks supplied to microbes to produce H2.
-This offers a significant way to make biohydrogen.
+This offers a significant means of producing biohydrogen.
 A schematic diagram for Biological (1) fermentation is shown below in Figure \(\PageIndex{9}\):

 Figure \(\PageIndex{9}\): Schematic diagram for biological (fermentation) process.
 M.G.
 Eloffy et al.